How to Apply

 Are there other requirements?

-A student must be enrolled as a regular, degree-seeking student.
-They must be making academic progress as required by the RSC Satisfactory Academic Progress Policy (SAP).
-Here is a copy of the Satisfactory Academic Progress Policy (SAP).
+A student must be enrolled as a regular, degree-seeking student and must make academic progress as required by the RSC Satisfactory Academic Progress Policy (SAP).
+For more information, visit Satisfactory Academic Progress Policy (SAP).

 What name do I use on my application?